AlloyTeam/Abstract.js/README.md

-# Model.js
+# Abstract.js
-Model.js is a web framework for fast development
+Abstract.js is a new and amazing framwork for fast web development.
+It's the world's first Logic Oriented Program Framework.
+Using Abstract.js you can construct a readable,tidy project.